jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/lectures/lecture26.md

 - Everyone capable of getting 80% in class by simply doing work (thru end of Semester)
 - Still outstanding quizzes... please DM or see me if behind.
 - Everyone must participate these next couple of weeks!
+- Project/Community Direction -- choices to be made today.

 ## [Team Assignments](../Dating-DApp/data_ideation.excalidraw)